Crime and vampires driving Nordic film boom

 “Hollywood is very observant, and picks up on trends, that’s what we do,” he said.

-Crime and horror are odd specialties for nations that are wealthy, healthy, where murder levels are relatively low and child well-being tops the international rankings.
+Crime and horror are odd specialities for nations that are wealthy, healthy, where murder levels are relatively low and child well-being tops the international rankings.

 But it is the contrast between light and dark that inspires fascination, said Peter Aalbaek Jensen, who founded film company Zentropa with award-winning Danish director Lars von Trier.